It’s never too late to start a pension – but if you’re in your 50s, you should act quickly.

 When is the best time to start a pension?

 Today is the best time to start a pension.
-You’ll never be as young as you are today, and starting a pension now will get the ball rolling in growing that pension pot.
-Every bit of pension advice you get will tell you to start now, so why not take the good advice and start that pension today?
+You’ll never be as young as you are today, and starting a pension now will get the ball rolling in growing your pension pot.
+Every bit of pension advice you get will tell you to start now, so why not take this at face value and start a pension today?

 “The best time to plant a tree was ten years ago.
-The next best time is today” is a well-used phrase, but it makes a lot of sense.
-We are only indulging in self-denial by thinking all will be ok when we retire.
+The next best time is today” is an over- used phrase, but it makes perfect sense, especially when applied to pensions.
+We are only indulging in self-denial by thinking everything will be fine when we retire.

 Every statistic you read will tell you otherwise, and hoping the State pension will get you through is only wishful thinking.